DouiriMariah/Push_swap/README.md

 ## Explanation
 The game consists of 2 stacks named a and b.
-At the start:
-    Stack a contains a random quantity of negative and/or positive numbers which cannot be duplicated and pile b is empty.
+    At the start, stack a contains a random quantity of negative and/or positive numbers which cannot be duplicated and pile b is empty.

 The aim of the game is to sort the numbers in pile a in ascending order using the following instructions:

 -sa (swap a): Swaps the first 2 elements at the top of stack a.
     Does nothing if there is only one or none.

 -sb (swap b ): Swaps the first 2 elements at the top of stack b.
     Does nothing if there is only one or none.

 -ss : sa and sb at the same time.

 -pa (push a): Takes the first element at the top of b and puts it on a.
     Does nothing if b is empty.

 -pb (push b): Takes the first element on top of a and sets it to b.
     Does nothing if a is empty.

 -ra (rotate a): Shifts all elements in stack a upwards by one position.
     The first element becomes the last.

 -rb (rotate b): Shifts all elements in stack b up one position.
     The first element becomes the last.

 -rr: ra and rb at the same time.

 -rra (reverse rotate a): Shifts all stack elements down one position.
     a stack.
 The last element becomes the first.

 -rrb (reverse rotate b): Shifts all stack elements b down one position.
     b stack.
 The last element becomes the first.

 -rrr: rra and rrb at the same time.

 ### Usage